stolostron/rhacm-docs/security/namespace_policy.md

         ...
    ```

 Manage your namespace policy.
-See [Managing a namespace policy](create_ns_policy.md) for more information.
+See [Managing namespace policies](create_ns_policy.md) for more information.
 See [Kubernetes configuration policy controller](config_policy_ctrl.md) to learn about other configuration policies.